haystack/datapress-drupal/readme.md

     /datapress/node/type/TYPE/json

 When a role has a space in it, **use an underscore**. *Note that this is different than the case for Users.* Blame Drupal.
-For example, if I wanted to get a data feed for all nodes with the type `research project`, I would use the URL
+For example, if you wanted to get a data feed for all nodes with the type `Research Topic`, you would use the URL

-    /datapress/node/type/research_project/json
+    /datapress/node/type/Research_Topic/json

+There's an exception, though.
+If you have configured a *machine name* for your type, then use that instead.
+You can find out the machine name for yout types by going to **Structure** > **Content Types** in the Drupal administrative interface.

 The fields returned for each node by this request are: